ocboogie/enimate/README.md

   high-level constructs like a declarative component hierarchy with animatable properties.

+- Performance: should be able to render complex animations in real-time, requiring a low-level custom built renderer built on top of [wgpu](https://github.com/gfx-rs/wgpu).

 - Seekable: should be able to render any frame in the animation at any time, without having to render the entire animation from the beginning.